sonnetmedia/relegationbooks/_pages/home.md

 [Ronna Wineberg](http://www.ronnawineberg.com/home.html) is the author of *On Bittersweet Place*, which is her first novel, and a debut collection, *Second Language*, which won the New Rivers Press Many Voices Project Literary Competition, and was the runner-up for the 2006 Reform Judaism Prize for Jewish Fiction.
 Her stories have appeared in American Way, Colorado Review, South Dakota Review and elsewhere, and been broadcast on National Public Radio.
 She is the recipient of fellowships from the Bread Loaf Writers Conference, New York Foundation for the Arts, Virginia Center for the Creative Arts and the Ragdale Foundation.
 She is the founding fiction editor of the Bellevue Literary Review, and lives in New York.

+#### Sign up to find out when Ronna's book is released

+{% include snippets/form-mailchimp-signup.html %}

 ---